 All terms shall be for two (2) years unless otherwise specified in this Charter or Connecticut General Statutes.
 Additional appointive boards may be created and duties specified upon the passage of an ordinance which will show the number of members, the appointing authority and the term of office.
 No member of any appointed board shall be employed by that board in a paid position.
 Boards may be discontinued by majority vote of the full Board of Selectmen, after a public hearing is held, if that Board feels it no longer is necessary or proper for such purposes, It may also, by ordinance, increase or decrease the membership of any appointed board.

 No person shall serve on more than one (1) of the following boards: Planning and Zoning Commission; Zoning Board of Appeals; Inland-Wetland Commission; or the Conservation Commission.
-Persons now serving on more than one (1) such Board or Commission may serve until their terms expire.

-Section 10.1.1. - List of appointed offices and terms of offices.
+Section 12.1.1. - List of appointed offices and terms of offices.